photoprism/photoprism-docs/docs/getting-started/cloud/pikapods.md

----
-icon: material/emoticon-happy
-# icon: material/verified
----

-# PikaPods Cloud Hosting
+# **PikaPods** Open Source App Hosting

-!!! check "Official Partner"
+!!! verified "Trusted Partner"
-    PhotoPrism has partnered with [PikaPods](https://www.pikapods.com/) to offer the first official cloud-hosted solution!
-Your app instance will be up and running in just a few steps and includes [sponsor features](https://photoprism.app/membership) like interactive world maps and dark themes - at no additional cost.
+    PhotoPrism teamed up with [PikaPods](https://www.pikapods.com/) to offer the first officially supported **cloud-hosted solution**.
+Your personal app instance will be up and running in just a few steps and includes [sponsor features](https://photoprism.app/membership) like interactive world maps and dark themes - at no additional cost.

-## Starting Your App Pod
+## Setting Up Your Pod

-This step-by-step guide explains how to launch a new PhotoPrism cloud instance at PikaPods.
+This step-by-step guide explains how to set up a new PhotoPrism instance at PikaPods.
+You can currently get started for free with a **$5 welcome credit**.
+No credit card required.

-### 1. Sign Up
+### 1. Create Account

-Sign up at [www.pikapods.com/register](https://www.pikapods.com/register) with your payment details and make sure to confirm your email before you proceed.
+Sign up at [www.pikapods.com/register](https://www.pikapods.com/register) with your contact details.
+You will then receive a confirmation email with an activation link that you must click to continue.

 ### 2. Start PhotoPrism